Undercover: 1975 Pontiac LeMans GT – Sold?

 Long-time readers may remember when we featured a 1975 Pontiac LeMans GT in October 2020, we were stumped the model existed.
 Rudy’s long-time friend, avid Pontiac enthusiast, and former LeMans GT owner John P. came to the rescue and commented the LeMans GT was an option package on the Sport Coupe consisting of mostly a set of decals and the dual NACA duct hood carried over from the ’73 GTO.
 GuysWithRides contributor and former Pontiac dealer employee Mike G. from Staten Island also provided a copy of this brochure illustrating the GT option:

-Fast forward six months and we just spotted another red-over-white, 52K original mile, 1975 LeMans GT currently listed for sale here on Craigslist in Toms River, New Jersey reportedly restored, in the seller’s words “years ago” with an asking price of $16,000.
+Fast forward six months and we just spotted another red-over-white, 52K original mile, 1975 LeMans GT first listed in May 2021 on Craigslist in Toms River, New Jersey reportedly restored, in the seller’s words “years ago” with an asking price of $16,000.
 Comparing this price against the Collector Car Market Review Online Tool confirms this private seller has his LeMans optimistically priced nearly $3,000 above the #1 “Excellent” estimate.
 Similarly, the Hagerty Insurance Online Valuation Tool indicates the seller’s asking price is $700 above this guide’s #1 “Concours” valuation of $15,300.
 While we agree there is a premium in play for a very rare model in a great color combination that’s a low-mileage time capsule, we hope there is room for negotiation based upon the indexes cited.

 Pontiac’s Maximum Mileage System consisted of GM’s new catalytic converter that reduced emissions while improving drivability and fuel economy, a High Energy electronic ignition, and lengthened routine maintenance intervals.
 Radial tires were standard on all models and a “Radial Tuned Suspension” option was available that included upgraded radial tires along with front and rear sway bars.